Everything you need to know about Gift Aid

 Gift Aid is a government scheme that allows us to reclaim the basic rate tax you pay as a UK taxpayer.

 It means that for every £1 you donate we can claim an extra 25p of tax at no extra cost to you.
 All that is needed is a one-off declaration.

 You can give this by ticking the Gift Aid box when you make a donation online.
-You can also give it by completing a form, which you can download online, or by making an oral declaration over the phone.
+You can also give it by completing a declaration form or by making an oral declaration over the phone.